 - Two years of college level studies in the natural sciences is preferred

-- Must be able to lift (up to 50 lbs.), bend, reach, and stand for long periods of time.
+- Must be able to lift (up to 40 lbs.), bend, reach, and stand for long periods of time.
 Must be able to work outside in all weather conditions.
+Work is strenuous.

-- Interns work 12+ hours a day, 5 consecutive days (with 2 days off each week) - days are long and strenuous
+- Interns often work 10+ hours a day.
+We are open 7 days a week.
+Interns are scheduled 5 consecutive days (with 2 days off each week, not weekends)

 - Interns must provide their own transportation to our facility and will need a vehicle while staying on site (nearest town is 5 miles and we are in a rural area)